NiqueWrld/NiqueWrld/README.md

-Here's a template for your GitHub profile README based on the details you've provided:

----

 # 👋 Hello, I'm Siyathokoza Malunga

 I'm a versatile **Developer** and **IoT Innovator** based in Durban, South Africa.
 Passionate about learning and staying on the cutting edge of technology, I aim to bring impactful tech innovations to South Africa!